SmartMobilityAlgorithms/book/content/GettingStarted.md

 ### 1. Algorithms Notebooks

 Here we introduce the algorithms and how to implement them on a real world `.osm` dataset.
-We also provide the pseudocode to tune down the noise of programming languages quirks, so be aware of language-specific limitations and conventions.
+We also provide the pseudocode to tune down the noise of programming language quirks, so be aware of language-specific limitations and conventions.
 These notebooks are complementary to the materials provided in the lectures.

 ### 2. Toy Problems Notebooks